tatutimonen/tatutimonen/README.md

 <h3>Some stuff I've developed</h3>

-<h4>Monte Carlo path tracer</h4>
+<h4>Path tracer</h4>

-A unidirectional Monte Carlo path tracer with a Russian roulette termination scheme and tangent-space normal mapping.
+A unidirectional path tracer with a Russian roulette termination scheme and tangent-space normal mapping.
 The underlying ray tracer was also largely developed from scratch, along with the employed acceleration structures, namely a bounding volume hierarchy.
 The ray-box intersection tests were accelerated using AVX instructions.
 This work is related to the Aalto University course *Advanced Computer Graphics*.
 <p align="center">
   <img src="img/cornell-box.png" alt="cornell" height="300"/>
   <img src="img/crytek-sponza.png" alt="crytek-sponza" height="300">